-- If you have FMLA/Disability forms or letters (i.e. insurance appeals, Jury Duty, etc.) that need completion, please directly hand them to one of our Team Baldauf Medical Assistants. - Please ALLOW UP TO 7 DAYS for completion and a \$20.00 fee is required, payable in cash at the time the forms are dropped off to us. - Although some employers/agencies prefer completed forms/letters to be faxed back, we cannot guarantee they will receive them due to technical issues during the faxing process. - PATIENTS ARE RESPONSIBLE for picking up their original completed forms/letters and turning them into their employer/agency within the allocated time frame. - Expedited completion may require an additional fee of \$20.00.
+- If you have FMLA/Disability forms or letters (i.e. insurance appeals, Jury Duty, etc.) that need completion, please directly hand them to one of our Team Baldauf Medical Assistants. - Customary time off from work for recovery is 3 months. - Everyone recovers at different rates.
+Your FMLA paperwork can be adjusted to accommodate your needs. - Please ALLOW UP TO 7 DAYS for completion and a \$20.00 fee is required, payable in cash at the time the forms are dropped off to us. - Although some employers/agencies prefer completed forms/letters to be faxed back, we cannot guarantee they will receive them due to technical issues during the faxing process. - PATIENTS ARE RESPONSIBLE for picking up their original completed forms/letters and turning them into their employer/agency within the allocated time frame. - Expedited completion may require an additional fee of \$20.00.

-For any pre- or post-operative questions, please feel free to contact Heather Ta PA-C or Jordan Christensen at (702) 731-1616.
+For any pre- or post-operative questions, please feel free to contact Heather Ta, PA-C or Jordan Christensen, PA-C at (702) 731-1616.